RetroDECK/ES-DE/USERGUIDE.md

 **Note:** As of ES-DE v1.0 there is no internationalization support, so you would always need to supply the English directory name for your home directory, which is by the way always the real physical name on the file system.
 For instance in macOS, /Users/leon will be required instead of /Användare/leon which is what's shown inside the operating system for a Swedish localized installation.
 But using the tilde home symbol '~' is a workaround for this, and it's recommended to always use it for any ES-DE configuration settings that require a path to your home directory as it removes any confusion regarding localized home directory paths.

-On first startup the configuration file **es_settings.cfg** will be generated in the ES-DE home directory, containing all the default settings.
-A file named **es_systems.cfg** will also be copied from the program resource folder.
+On first startup the configuration file `es_settings.cfg` will be generated in the ES-DE home directory, containing all the default settings.
+A file named `es_systems.cfg` will also be copied from the program resource folder.
 This file contains the game ROM paths and emulator settings and can be modified if needed.
 For information on how to do this, refer to the [INSTALL.md](INSTALL.md#es_systemscfg) document.

-**Note:** There's a log file in the ES-DE home directory named **es_log.txt**, please refer to this in case of any issues as it should hopefully provide information on what went wrong.
+There's a log file in the ES-DE home directory named `es_log.txt`, please refer to this in case of any issues as it should hopefully provide information on what went wrong.
 Starting ES-DE with the --debug flag provides even more detailed information.

 After ES-DE finds at least one game file, it will populate that game system and the application will start.
 If there are no game files, an error messsage will be shown, explaining that you need to install your game files into your ROM directory.
 You will also be given a choice to change the ROM directory if you don't want to use the default one.